 Online Learning classes are taught sequentially (one at a time) in a compressed format.
 Each class runs for seven weeks, and is conducted in an asynchronous format.
 This means you don’t have to be online at any one time: you can do the work at 2 p.m. or 2 a.m., given what your schedule allows.
 Classes are highly interactive, with 2–3 assignments each week.
 These assignments require significant amounts of writing, and require students to interact with their professor and each other several times during the week.
 You should expect to spend approximately 20 to 25 hours per week on your course.
 There are almost no traditional lectures, but instead conversations among students and faculty that build on material provided in class.

 To apply to an online degree program, prospective students must complete an application form and submit all official transcripts, essays, letters of recommendation, resume, and an application fee.
 Learn more about how to apply for an online degree program.

 Paying for a graduate education doesn't have to be daunting.
-Vermont Law School is here to help students navigate the process to make their educational goals achievable.
+Vermont Law and Graduate School is here to help students navigate the process to make their educational goals achievable.